Artists Stop Apologizing

 So EMBRACE your gifting today, OWN who you are in Christ and how God sees you.
 Dive into his word daily to refresh your memory of who you REALLY are.
 And when you need help reach!

-If you want to get some resources ASAP, take our Free Catalyst Masterclass right now.
+If you want to get some resources ASAP, register for our Free Art & Entrepreneurship Summit right now.
 It will help you get a mindset for success and give you practical career advice you can use right away!